Skip to content

 Sapan Hin Market

-The parking you saw empty earlier often hosts huge events with a massive stage where shows or live bands perform loudly.
-The markets or funfairs are a right mix of things to buy, things to eat, and things to play, with all these silly but fun games Thai people seem to enjoy so much.
-Across the road from this parking is a permanent mini funfair with an inflatable castle and some tiny ferries’ wheels.
+The parking lot you saw empty earlier often hosts huge events with a massive stage where shows or live bands perform loudly.
+The markets or funfairs are the right mix of things to buy, things to eat, and things to play, with all these silly but fun games that Thai people seem to enjoy so much.
+Across the road from this parking is a permanent mini funfair with an inflatable castle and a tiny Ferris wheel.

 saphan hin phuket